Keepnet – AI-powered human risk management platform logo

 • Increasing demand from SMEs, which now recognize email security as a critical defense layer amid growing threats.

-North America leads in terms of maturity and innovation, the Asia Pacific region is quickly closing the gap with its rapid adoption curve and expanding threat landscape.
-Businesses operating in these regions must align their email security strategies with local dynamics to ensure sustainable protection and compliance.
+North America leads in maturity and innovation, while the Asia Pacific region is rapidly closing the gap with accelerating adoption and an expanding threat landscape.
+Organizations operating in both regions must align their email security strategies with local regulatory dynamics to ensure sustainable protection and compliance.

-Test and Strenghen Your Email Security with Keepnet
+Test and Strengthen Your Email Security with Keepnet

-While secure email gateways and technical defenses are essential, they often fail to catch sophisticated social engineering attacks targeting employees.
-That’s where Keepnet’s Human Risk Management Platform steps in.
-It adds a critical, people-focused layer to your email security strategy by identifying and reducing human vulnerabilities.
+While secure email gateways and technical defenses are essential, they consistently fail to catch sophisticated social engineering attacks targeting employees.
+That is where Keepnet's Human Risk Management Platform delivers measurable results.
+In 2026, the organizations with the lowest breach rates are those that combine technical controls with continuous employee behavior training.

-Keepnet’s Email Threat Simulator actively tests the effectiveness of your existing secure email gateway solutions by simulating real-world threats like phishing, BEC, and malware-laced attachments.
-When gaps are discovered, Keepnet doesn’t just report them—it helps you fix them through actionable insights.
+Keepnet's Email Threat Simulator actively tests the effectiveness of your existing secure email gateway by simulating real world threats including phishing, BEC, malware delivery, and AiTM scenarios.
+It shows exactly which attacks get through your defenses before a real attacker finds the gap.

 SHARE ON